-The Company has formed, and expects to continue to form, certain consolidated taxable subsidiaries (the "Taxable Subsidiaries"), which are taxed as corporations for income tax purposes.
+The Company has formed, and expects to continue to form, certain consolidated taxable subsidiaries (the "Taxable Subsidiaries"), which are taxed as corporations for U.S. federal income tax purposes.
 The Taxable Subsidiaries allow the Company to make equity investments in companies organized as pass-through entities while continuing to satisfy the requirements of a RIC under the Code.